bsidebookclub/hexo-site/source/music/index.md

 ---
 # Our Music

 Guess what?!
 We released an EP!
-We recorded it at the <a href="https://www.facebook.com/thehallowedhalls/?fref=mentions" target="_blank">The Hallowed Halls</a> in 2017!
-It features an original song by our own Siani Grace and several of our favorite tunes, you can now listen and download our 2017 EP on <a href="https://b-sidebookclub.bandcamp.com/releases" target="_blank">Bandcamp</a>!
+We recorded it at the [The Hallowed Halls](https://www.facebook.com/thehallowedhalls){target='_blank'} in 2017!
+It features an original song by our own Siani Grace and several of our favorite tunes, you can now listen and download our 2017 EP on [Bandcamp](https://b-sidebookclub.bandcamp.com/releases), or on [Spotify](https://open.spotify.com/album/5HMXIjUCidf4umDJxxmewX?si=QUrjXbNvRGSHpwCStvr0eA){target='_blank'}!

 ![Our 2017 EP, recorded at Hallowed Halls](/img/BSideBookClub2017EP.jpg)

 ### Check out our EP!

 [<button class="z-depth-2 btn">Listen Now!</button>](https://b-sidebookclub.bandcamp.com/releases){target="_blank"}

 <hr>